hp-freely/Flag-Icon-Rounded-Square/README.md

+Download Instructions:
+1. Click "FlagIconRoundedSquare.zip"
+2. Click the "..." button in the top right of page.
+3. Select "Download"
 # Flag Icon Rounded Square
 A flag icon replacement with a small rounded square that is 18x18 pixels.
 There are no patterns.